Looking for hand sanitizer? Good luck finding it

 If she can’t find any by the time of her trip, she has a plan: wash her hands more frequently and “try not to touch anything.”

-AP Writers Anne D’Innocenzio in New York; Linda A. Johnson in Trenton, New Jersey; and Justin Pritchard in Los Angeles; also contributed to this story.
+AP Writers Anne D’Innocenzio in New York; Linda A. Johnson in Trenton, New Jersey; Dan Sewell in Cincinnati; Mauricio Savarese in Sao Paulo; and Justin Pritchard in Los Angeles also contributed to this story.